As banks retreat from commodities, a prop trader swoops in

 In September, Vectra hired Lloyd Bloom, former managing director at Mitsui & Co Risk Management Ltd, and Tom Holland.

-For a prop shop like Vectra, which includes high-frequency trading among its strategies, access to liquidity is always a concern.
+For a prop shop like Vectra, which sometimes uses algorithmic trading, access to liquidity is always a concern.
 Now, liquidity in certain markets may be shriveling.

 “When you get beyond 90 days and even within 90 days, if you need to execute size, it will move the market,” he said, citing exchange-traded markets like natural gas, electrical power and gasoline as problematic areas.